petitioner/IDASH2017/README.md

 # IDASH2017

-IDASH2017 is a project for implementing our Logistic Regression Traning on  encrypted datasets (Privacy-Preserving Logistic Regression Training with a Faster Gradient Variant )
+IDASH2017 is a project for implementing our Logistic Regression Traning on  encrypted datasets (Privacy-Preserving Logistic Regression Training with A Faster Gradient Variant )

 ## How to run this program?